 (i.) the following two units (12 points):

 (b.) four elective units (24 points).
-Students are encouraged to select units from the recommended elective units or the unit from (ii.) not previously completed.
+Students are encouraged to select units from the recommended elective units and the unit from (ii.) not previously completed.

 Further unit information is also available on the Department of Epidemiology and Preventative Medicine's information for current studentsinformation for current students (http://med.monash.edu.au/epidemiology/pgrad/) webpage.

-Students should check when units are offered and whether they are taught in block mode or off campus and ensure that they have completed any pre-requisites.
+Students should check when units are offered and whether they are taught in block mode or off campus.

 Students who successfully complete the Graduate Diploma in Health Economics and Policy may be eligible for admission to course 3842 Master of Business Economics subject to satisfying the appropriate entry requirementsentry requirements (http://www.monash.edu.au/study/coursefinder/course/3842).